Dozens of medical professionals arrested in opioid crackdown in Houston

 HOUSTON, Texas (KTRK) -- Federal authorities have arrested a number of people, including medical providers and pharmacists who are accused of illegally distributing opioids.

-On Wednesday, the Drug Enforcement Agency targeted 36 medical offices, pharmacies and clinics across the Houston area and one in Deer Park.
+On Wednesday, the Drug Enforcement Agency targeted 36 medical offices, pharmacies and clinics across the Houston area and one pharmacy in Deer Park.

 "This operates in broad daylight, and when you know what it is, you can see it," U.S. Attorney Ryan Patrick said.